 Please visit Analyzing Oracle Forms for further info.

 Reusing code is usual in software development, but this practice makes the code less maintainable, besides introducing defects.
 That’s why we have the Kiuwan Clone Detector.

 Please visit Avoid duplicated code with Kiuwan Clone Detector for further info.

-How to use Kiuwan in Continuous Integration (Jenkins, for example)
+How do I use Kiuwan in Continuous Integration?
+(Jenkins, for example)

 Developers and integrators can connect to Kiuwan by different means.

 How could I integrate Kiuwan results in my own Dashboard?